-Company incorporation in Argentina is becoming more and more popular among foreign investors.
-The country boasts a large and diversified economy and a highly educated population that includes a well-established middle class and a growing services sector.
+Company incorporation in Argentina is becoming increasingly popular among foreign investors.
+The country boasts a large and diversified economy with a growing services sector, and a highly educated population with a well-established middle class.

-Hiring staff through an employer of record in Argentina is also a good choice for those looking for shorter-term or limited-scale operations.
+Individuals looking for shorter-term engagement or limited-scale operations in Argentina should consider hiring staff through an employer of record.
 This allows you to hire local personnel without going through the processes of company formation and liquidation.

-Like many countries, the economy took a beating during the challenging pandemic years.
-An optimistic sign for companies wanting to register a business in Argentina is that the recovery has been very strong.
-In 2019, the economy had a value of $447 billion of GDP after a high of over $600 billion in 2017.
+Like many countries, the economy took a beating during the pandemic years.
+But the recovery has been very strong, which is an optimistic sign for individuals wanting to register a business in Argentina.
+In 2019, Argentina had a GDP of $447 billion after a high of over $600 billion in 2017.

-At that point, Argentina was the third-largest economy in Latin America.
-It fell considerably during COVID, down to $385 billion in 2020.
-It then bounced back to above the 2019 level in 2021, showing optimistic signs for the future!
+In 2017, Argentina was the third-largest economy in Latin America.
+GDP fell considerably during COVID, down to $385 billion in 2020.
+But it has since bounced back, reaching the 2019 level in 2021, which is an optimistic sign for the future!

-Gross national income (GNI) has more than tripled since the millennium.
-In 2021, Argentina registered a GNI of $10,630 — a figure that places it as an upper middle-income country by standards established by the World Bank.
-Constantly high figures for Foreign Direct Investment also explain why company incorporation in Argentina is a shrewd business decision.
-In 2021, Argentina received over $6 billion.
+Argentina’s gross national income (GNI) has more than tripled since the millennium.
+In 2021, Argentina registered a GNI of $10,630 — a figure that makes it an upper middle-income country by World Bank standards.
+Foreign direct investment has also been consistently high, totalling over $6 billion in 2021.
+This is another reason why company incorporation in Argentina is a shrewd business decision.

 Argentina has a highly-developed professional services sector, including finance and consulting, which are major contributors to the economy.
 Additionally, the agricultural sector is a significant employer and contributor to the country’s exports, with soy and cereals being the main crops.
 Argentina is also a major producer and international distributor of beef and other meats.

-The Southern Cone country is part of many free trade agreements.
-Perhaps most notable is the Southern Common Market (Mercosur), an initiative that includes Brazil, Paraguay, and Uruguay, and which recently celebrated its 30th anniversary.
+This South American country is part of many free trade agreements.
+Perhaps most notably, the Southern Common Market (Mercosur), an initiative that includes Brazil, Paraguay, and Uruguay, and which recently celebrated its 30th anniversary.

-Read on to understand more about company incorporation in Argentina, including choosing the correct entity type and the critical steps in the process.
+Read on to learn more about company incorporation in Argentina, including how to choose the correct entity type and what the critical steps in the process are.
 Or go ahead and contact us now to discuss your business formation options.

-Company incorporation in Argentina: which type to choose?
+Company incorporation in Argentina: Which Entity to Choose?

-When undertaking company incorporation in Argentina, there are four main types of entities that foreign investors tend to choose from.
-These are the private limited liability company (LLC or PLLC); the public liability company (PLC); a partnership or a sole proprietorship.
-Each one carries its advantages and drawbacks, and the best choice will depend on your business’s nature and intended structure.
-As you might expect, aligning with a company formation agent in Argentina is often advised.
+When incorporating a company in Argentina, there are four main types of entities that foreign investors tend to choose from: the private limited liability company (LLC or PLLC); the public liability company (PLC); a partnership or a sole proprietorship.
+Each one carries its own advantages and drawbacks, and the best choice will depend on the needs of your business and its intended structure.
+Getting in contact with a company formation agent in Argentina is advised.

-Investors particularly favor an LLC because they can wholly own it and establish it with no minimum capital.
-You need at least two shareholders and can have up to 50.
+Investors particularly favor an LLC because they can own it entirely and establish it with no minimum capital.
+To establish an LLC in Argentina you need at least two shareholders and can have up to 50.
 Each shareholder’s liability is restricted to what they initially contributed to the company’s shareholding.

-On the other hand, a PLC is an entity where shares are publicly traded on a stock exchange.
-You must appoint at least two directors to establish such an entity.
-These directors can be any individual with the right to reside in Argentina, as long as there are no legal restrictions that prevent them from occupying said position.
+A PLC is an entity where shares are publicly traded on a stock exchange.
+To establish a PLC you must appoint at least two directors.
+The directors can be any individuals with the right to reside in Argentina, as long as there are no legal restrictions that prevent them from occupying said position.

-A sole proprietorship, meanwhile, requires one investor and is straightforward to set up, however, liability remains unlimited.
+A sole proprietorship, requires one investor and is straightforward to set up.
+However, liability remains unlimited.
 The investor will be responsible for all of the entity’s debts and obligations.
 A partnership is similar, but multiple partners set it up, and they share unlimited liability among themselves.

 Once you have chosen your entity type, follow these nine steps in order to complete company incorporation in Argentina:

 Appoint a legal representative via a power of attorney (POA).
-This means they can act on your behalf, including signing legal documents and overseeing the company formation process.
+A legal representative can act on your behalf, including signing legal documents and overseeing the company formation process.

 Choose and register your company name with Argentina’s General Inspection of Justice (Inspección General de Justicia or IGJ).
-This process can be completed online once you have confirmed that there are no other companies trading under that name.
+This process can be completed online once you have confirmed that there are no other companies trading under your desired name.

-In Argentina, you must make a deposit of 25% of the initial capital to the Bank of the Argentine Nation.
-Once the company’s bylaws have been successfully registered, you will be able to withdraw that money again.
+The government requires individuals forming a company in Argentina to make a temporary deposit of 25% of the initial capital to the Bank of the Argentine Nation.
+Once the company’s bylaws have been successfully registered, they are able to withdraw that money again.

-Next, you must announce the creation of your company through a national publication in the Official Gazette.
-This must include the date you signed the constitution, the registered office, and the Social Capital.
-This publication must be undertaken by a registered lawyer in Argentina.
+Next, you must announce the creation of your company in a public announcement in the Official Gazette.
+The announcement must include the date you signed the constitution, the office you registered with, and the amount of social capital.
+It must be written by a registered lawyer in Argentina.

-With these steps complete, you must pay to submit documents to the Ministry of Justice and Human Rights site.
+Once the above steps are completed, you must pay to submit documents to the Ministry of Justice and Human Rights website.

 Register the company’s accounting books (balance, journal, and inventory).
-You must also submit any other books with minute notes on the meeting, board, deposit of shares, and record of actions.
+You must also submit any other books with minute notes on meetings, and information of the board, deposit of shares, and record of actions.

 Step 8: Obtain a Unique Tax Identification Code (CUIT)

-To obtain this code, you need to present yourself in front of the Federal Public Revenue Administration (AFIP) with the required documentation, including the proof of registration of the company before the Public Registry of Commerce.
+To obtain this code, you need to present yourself in front of the Federal Public Revenue Administration (AFIP) with the required documentation, including proof of company registration before the Public Registry of Commerce.

-Step 9: Complete company incorporation in Argentina by opening a company bank account
+Step 9: Complete Company Incorporation in Argentina by Opening a Bank Account

-The last step in the process of incorporating a company in Argentina is to open a company bank account.
+The last step to complete company incorporation in Argentina is to open a corporate bank account.
 You don’t need to be physically present in the country to do this.
 Your legal representative may recommend a specific account provider based on the nature and location of your business.

-At Biz Latin Hub, our team of multilingual company formation specialists has all of the tools necessary to help you get established in Argentina.
+At Biz Latin Hub, our team of multilingual company formation specialists has all of the tools necessary to help you incorporate a company in Argentina.
 With our full suite of back office solutions, including legal, accounting, and recruitment services, we can be your single point of contact to help you enter and operate in Argentina, or any of the other 17 countries around Latin America and the Caribbean where we operate.

 Reach out to us now for personalized assistance or a free quote.